TheFruxz/propCSS/README.md

-# propCSS
+# propCSS · ease-to-use SvelteKit CSS

-`propCSS` is a TypeScript library that allows you to manage CSS properties in a more JavaScript-friendly way.
-It provides a simple and intuitive API to manipulate CSS properties directly from your TypeScript code inside your .svelte file.
+`propCSS` is a SvelteKit / TypeScript library that allows you to manage CSS properties in a more JavaScript-friendly way.
+It provides a simple and intuitive API to manipulate CSS properties directly from your SvelteKit code.

 ## Usage